Level 1 and Level 2 Chocolate Tasting Intensive Training Chocolate Tasting Intensive Tasting

 Up to 100 samples will be tasted each day, including repeat tasting of calibration chocolate tasted throughout the day to monitor how your palate is changing and illustrate how reference tasting can help you evaluate a large number of samples at one sitting.

-Please note that Level 1 and 2 in Chocolate Tasting Intensive Training are currently held as a combined course only.
+Please note that Level 1 and 2 in Chocolate Tasting Intensive Training are currently held as a combined course only and you must attend all three days to complete the course.

-- 100 hundred chocolate samples per day (on the two main days)
+- Up to 100 hundred chocolate samples per day (on the two main days)

-- A serious approach to chocolate tasting mentored by our expert tasters
+- A serious approach to chocolate tasting mentored by expert tasters

 - Tasting chocolate like a wine sommelier or coffee cupper